caccnz/constitution/constitution.md

-The Bylaws of the Chinese Alliance Christian Church shall be in accordance with the Constitution For Churches incorporated in the most current edition of the General Constitution of The Christian and Missionary Alliance of New Zealand.
+The Bylaws of the Chinese Alliance Christian Church shall be in accordance with the Constitution For Churches incorporated in the most current edition of the General Constitution of The Christian and Missionary Alliance of New Zealand ("The Alliance").
-(Hereafter referred to as The Alliance)

 ## Article I The Name

-The Church shall be known as the Chinese Alliance Christian Church (hereafter referred to as The Church) of The Alliance.
+The Church shall be known as the Chinese Alliance Christian Church ("The Church") of The Alliance.

 ## Article II Purpose